 Vegetarian Bierocks Filling

 The filling in this recipe consists of shredded cabbage, onion, and carrot, cooked until soft in olive oil.
 That’s it.
-I added one tablespoon of sherry for flavor and lots of pepper and Mrs. Dash seasoning for flavor.
+I add a bit of Braggs Amino Acids, a soy sauce alternative, for flavor.
 Be sure to cook the filling first then put it in the refrigerator while you make the bread dough.
 The filling is easier to work with when chilled.

 To make the filling:

-- Shred 2 cups cabbage, 1 cup shredded carrot, and dice one onion.
+- Shred 2 cups cabbage, 1 cup shredded carrot, 4 stalks of celery, and dice one onion.

 - Cook in two tablespoons of olive oil until soft.